pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1064 I Need to Talk With More Security

+I need to learn how talk with more professionalism, with more security, I think that sometimes I know more than can says, but always I have nervous, I need to let.

 ##### Day 1063 Meaningless Things

 Today I have see some code without form, I don't know how says this code make some strange things,